SirPepe/shed/docs/modules/guard.md

 # Module: guard

 Collection of type guards.
-Use this module by importing `@sirpepe/shed/guard`.
+Use this module by importing from `@sirpepe/shed/guard` or `@sirpepe/shed`.

 ## Table of contents